Charleston Harbor: Transportation

 The harbor includes public terminals owned and operated by the South Carolina Ports Authority, as well as private terminals.
 Existing federal channels are dredged to an authorized depth of 45 feet below mean lower low water.
 This depth is too shallow for Post-Panamax ships.
 The largest ships must carry less cargo, wait for favorable tide conditions, or combine these two approaches to reach port in Charleston.
 As of 2015, the U.S. Army Corps of Engineers began to design a deepening of the channels to 52 feet.
-The harbor deepening project was spurred on by the Panama Canal’s recent expansion in an effort to handle the larger ships traveling from Panama without facing restrictions listed above.
+The harbor deepening project was spurred on by the Panama Canal's recent expansion in an effort to handle the larger ships traveling from Panama without facing restrictions listed above.
 As of May 2017, the project will cost around $500 million, with $317.5 million federally allocated.
 Port officials plan to make the Charleston Harbor the deepest harbor on the East Coast by the end of the decade.

+Dredging of the harbor to 52 feet was officially completed on December 5, 2022.